finos/common-cloud-controls/docs/governance/working-groups/security/charter.md

 # Security Working Group

-This [WG] defines how new and existing security controls catalogs can be used to assess the security of the common cloud services defined by the CCC services taxonomy working group.
+This [WG] defines how a threat-informed control catalog can be used to assess the security of the common cloud services defined by the CCC services taxonomy working group.

 ## Mission

-The mission of the Security [WG] is to develop, maintain, and enhance a comprehensive threat-informed security controls catalog specifically tailored to the CCC cloud services taxonomy.
-Additionally, the working group will explore how existing security controls catalogs can be leveraged to assess the security posture of cloud services, define methodologies for conducting such assessments, and ensure alignment with industry standards and best practices.
+The mission of the Security [WG] is to develop, maintain, and enhance a comprehensive threat-informed security control catalog specifically tailored to the CCC cloud services taxonomy.
+Additionally, the working group will explore how existing catalogs, knowledge bases and assement frameworks can be leveraged to assess the security posture of cloud services, as well as define guidelines for conducting assessments, and ensure alignment with industry standards and best practices.

 ## Approach